JoyfulReaper/CSharp-Mini-Projects/README.md

-# CSharp-Mini-Projects
+# Mini-Projects
-Small projects to work on
+Small Projects to work on

+# Stimulating Simulations
+Simulation games converted from (TRS-80?)
+BASIC to C# from the book:
+Stimulating Simulations Second Edition by C.W.
+Engel